-Faced with the challenges of becoming digital organizations that truly meet customer and citizen demands, as my colleague Craig Wallace recently blogged, many executives are looking to combine new and emerging technologies to support their holistic transformation.
+Faced with the challenges of becoming digital organizations that truly meet customer and citizen demands, as Craig Wallace recently blogged, many executives are looking to combine new and emerging technologies to support their holistic transformation.

 According to the CGI Client Global Insights (2017), growing use of digital technologies (e.g., robotics, advanced analytics, cloud, etc.) is a top trend among business and IT leaders.
 As part of intelligent automation investigations, robotic process automation (RPA) is in use by 63% of the clients interviewed to increase the efficiency of operations and create new products and services.

 Over the last few years, I’ve spent a lot of time proposing and delivering Proofs of Concept (POCs) and enterprise RPA projects.
 Based on these experiences, here are some lessons learned for any leadership team looking to embark on their intelligent automation journey.

 - Aim small, miss small: Personally, I don’t like to present RPA as the final solution to any problem that a client may be facing.
 In its current form, RPA is just the beginning of the automation journey that can lead to much more cognitive-based solutions.
 Having said that, since organizations need to get used to a different way of thinking when it comes to automation, they should start small, aim for low-hanging fruit, and build from there.
 This is applicable to everything from proposing RPA POCs to selecting business processes for a first-time implementation.